stevemk14ebr/NetTunes/README.md

 # NetTunes
 Media synchronization client/server in java

 Provides a client and server that allows remote playback of any media file, and keeps the playback of that media synced for all devices.
+Intended use case is to sync up two remote stereos on networked pc's to boost the effective volume of a single media track by playing on two stereos at once.

 Written entirely in java
 ## Dependencies